 A principle of IFS is that every part has a positive intent, even if its actions are counterproductive and/or cause dysfunction.
-There is no need to fight with, coerce, or eliminate parts; the IFS method promotes internal connection and harmony to bring the system back into balance.
+There is no need to fight with, coerce, or eliminate parts; IFS promotes internal connection, harmony and transformation to bring the system back into balance.

-IFS views people as whole underneath their collections of parts.
-According to IFS, everyone has a true self or spiritual center, called the Self, and everyone has access to it as well as its healing qualities: curiosity, connectedness, compassion, calmness, creativity, confidence, and courage.
+IFS views people as whole underneath their parts.
+According to IFS, everyone has a true self or spiritual center, called the Self.
+Everyone has access to it as well as its healing qualities of: curiosity, connectedness, compassion, calmness, creativity, confidence, and courage.